glacier-modding/glacier2obj/README.md

 ![Maintenance](https://img.shields.io/badge/maintenance-actively--developed-brightgreen.svg)

-`glacier2obj` provides functionality to search for collision (PRIM) files with a Glacier scene from the Hitman games.
+`glacier2obj` provides functionality to search for mesh (PRIM) files with a Glacier scene from the Hitman games.
 Eventually it will also convert them into an OBJ file.

 ## Features